MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 ## Get started with preprocessors

-This article explains how to interact with JavaScript Source Maps in the DevTools Sources Panel.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->
+This article explains how to interact with JavaScript Source Maps in the DevTools Sources tool.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->

 <!--todo: add link to Set Up CSS & JS Preprocessors when section is available -->
 <!--[]: /web/tools/setup/setup-preprocessors#debugging-and-editing-preprocessed-content ""  -->